-The plane does not need to fly in a circle to utilize the best curve fitting method.
+The aircraft does not need to fly in a circle to utilize the BCF.
 The fitting could work with most patterns as long as the airplane changes heading throughout the flight.
 However, the algorithm is able to provide the most frequent and accurate updates of a wind estimate when a circular flight path is used.